Fitzy, Wippa & Kate

-Fitzy and Wippa with Kate Ritchie is an Australian breakfast radio show on Nova 96.9 in Sydney, Australia.
+Fitzy, Wippa & Kate is an Australian radio drive show syndicated on Nova FM stations in Australia.
 It is hosted by Ryan "Fitzy" Fitzgerald, Michael "Wippa" Wipfli, and Kate Ritchie.
-The show airs in Sydney from 6 am to 9 am on weekday mornings with music and daily topic discussions and special guests.
+The show airs from 4 pm to 6 pm on weekdays with music and daily topic discussions and special guests.
+A daily podcast featuring the best bits from each show is available on the Nova Player, as is the podcast for all other Nova FM shows in Australia.
+News, sport, weather, and traffic updates are presented by Ash Gardner.

-It was previously syndicated nationally from 6-7pm weeknights; however, they were axed from their slot at the start of 2024, and were replaced by Ben, Liam & Belle.
+The show was previously syndicated in the breakfast slot on Sydney's Nova 96.9, with a one hour highlights package airing nationally from 6 pm to 7 pm weeknights, and was known as Fitzy & Wippa with Kate Ritchie.
+They moved into the drive slot in February 2026, and their Sydney breakfast slot was succeeded by former drive hosts Ricki-Lee & Tim.

 History

+Fitzy & Wippa (2011–2023)

 The show commenced broadcasting on 17 January 2011, replacing Ryan, Monty and Wippa on the drive shift.
 Ryan Shelton left Nova to focus on his television career and Katie "Monty" Dimond moved to Sydney to join Merrick Watts and Scott Dooley at Nova 96.9 on the breakfast show.

 In August 2011, it was announced that Fitzy & Wippa would move to Nova 96.9 breakfast and replacing Merrick Watts and Scott Dooley.
 Meshel, Tim and Marty (now Kate, Tim and Marty) took over the national drive show.

-Aside from the Nova network, the show is also syndicated to 38 other FM stations in Australia, including Ace Radio and Grant Broadcasters FM Network of stations, along with Red FM, Eagle FM and Snow FM.
-The time of day that Fitzy & Wippa is broadcast is different for each of these stations and they shorten it to 1 hour or 2-hour long episodes featuring the best bits only.
+Aside from the Nova Network, the show was once syndicated to 38 additional FM stations across Australia, including those operated by Ace Radio and the Grant Broadcasters network, as well as Red FM, Eagle FM and Snow FM.
+The broadcast time varied from station to station, and the syndicated version was typically condensed into one‑ or two‑hour highlight packages featuring the best moments from the show.